Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "I...
 Well, yes."

 He folded his arm, waiting for an explanation.
-Haze took over, "You see...
+Haze took over to explain, "You see...
 Lady Lora seeks the whereabouts of her mother.
 Unfortunately, **she has** her mercenary duties to perform. **Therefore, I** often go out and conduct these searches myself."

 "I see...
 Then, you've found her?"

 "Y-yes."
 She turned to Lora, "With all that happened yesterday, I did not have the opportunity to say{{footnote: What's with all the nighttime???}}...
 M-my lady, your mother is currently residing in a small hamlet called Torigoth."

 "Torigoth."
 She repeated the word, as if she held on to hope itself.
+Finally, after years of waiting, she finally heard about her.

 "That's on the edge of Gormott."
-Addam heard about the whereabouts before.
+Addam had heard of the whereabouts before.
 Both turned their attention to him.
 "Ardainian and Coeian forces clash out there _frequently.
-It's very dangerous._"
+It's very dangerous._"{{footnote: Unsure though, wasn't Coeia capital being felled by the Praetorium already?}}

 "Indeed."
 She who did the research agreed.